linderlake/dht22_to_mqtt/README.md

 python dht22_to_mqtt.py
 ```

-By default, the script will try to connect to an MQTT server running on localhost and read data from a DHT sensor connected to pin 4.
+By default, the script will try to connect to an MQTT server running on localhost and read data from a DHT sensor connected to pin 4 every 20th second.
 You can configure these settings by setting the following environment variables:

 - MQTT_HOST: The hostname of the MQTT server.
 - MQTT_PORT: The port number of the MQTT server.